BYU-PRISM/GEKKO/docs/tuning_params.rst

 Description: Initial trajectory opening ratio (0=ref traj, 1=tunnel, 2=funnel)

-Explanation: TR_OPEN controls the trajectory opening for APM.CV_TYPE = 1.
-It is the ratio of opening gap to the final gap of SPHI - SPLO.
-A value of TR_OPEN = 2 means that the initial trajectory is twice the width of the final gap of SPHI - SPLO.
-With TR_OPEN = 0, the initial trajectory starts at the same point and widens with a first order response as specified by TAU to final destinations of SPHI and SPLO.
+Explanation: TR_OPEN controls the trajectory opening for :ref:`cv_type` = 1.
+It is the ratio of opening gap to the final gap of :ref:`sphi` - :ref:`splo`.
+A value of `TR_OPEN = 2` means that the initial trajectory is twice the width of the final gap of `SPHI - SPLO`.
+With `TR_OPEN = 0`, the initial trajectory starts at the same point and widens with a first order response as specified by :ref:`tau` to final destinations of SPHI and SPLO.
 Each CV can have a different TR_OPEN.

 .. _tr_init: